Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 ShortCircuitOperator

-If a condition is false, skip everything downstream.
-Great for “no new data, no work” patterns.
+If a condition is false, all downstream tasks are skipped.
+This pattern is well suited to “no new data, no work” scenarios.

 from airflow.operators.python import ShortCircuitOperator